 RBI measurements are combined with measurements of clouds, dust, temperature, humidity, and surface features from other satellite instruments in the Earth Observing System (EOS) and National Polar-orbiting Operational Environmental Satellite System (NPOESS) to create a complete picture of the Earth's energy flow.

-There are currently five Clouds and Earth's Radiant Energy System (CERES) instruments on satellites orbiting Earth and another on its way.
+There are currently six Clouds and Earth's Radiant Energy System (CERES) instruments on satellites orbiting Earth.
 RBI will provide a continuation of the CERES measurements that have been made since 1997.

 Long-term, accurate data are critical to understanding Earth's energy balance.
 A gap in measurements would greatly decrease the accuracy of the overall data record and significantly impact our ability to observe changes.